jdittrich/userNeedResearchBook/text/allURBook.md

 Such a hierarchial analysis could be done in two ways:

-1. **Top-Down**: You first name the groups and write the headlines and than sort pieces of data into the groups hereafter
+1. **Top-Down**: You first name the groups and write the headlines and then sort pieces of data into the groups hereafter
 2. **Bottom-Up**: You first group pieces of data which seem to share a similar theme and then give the group a comprehensive headline which states the topic shared by the underlying pieces of data.

 We are going to use mainly the 2nd way, doing a so called »bottom-up« analysis.
 This does not mean that we never take a piece of data and sort it into an existing group.
 It just means that the group names are initially created are based on actual data.

-Thus in the analysis we may start with grouping moving similar data
+Thus, in the analysis we may start with grouping moving similar data

 <div class="example">